 Price Discount – how much are you going to save compared to regular VMs of the same spec in the same region.
 Does the saving % justify the hassle of potential eviction?
 With discounts of 60%-90% the hassle is almost certainly justified.
 Note the spot price is not fixed and can change depending on demand etc.

 Eviction Rate – how often is the machine going to be deallocated.
-If your getting kicked out of the VM so often sure you won’t be charged but neither will your workloads complete.
+If you’re getting kicked out of the VM so often sure you won’t be charged but neither will your workloads complete.

 The ideal combination is obviously high % discount and low eviction rate.
 Pricing information has been available in the portal for a while (and more recently the pricing API) but eviction rate information is only available (in preview) since October 2020.